mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

-# Retro-Spect
-Retro-Spect: Evaluating Historical Representation in Diffusion Models
+# Code for Retro-Spect: Evaluating Historical Representation in Diffusion Models